 The resources page is where you can go to view all of your resources and create new ones.

 An “Image” is a Docker image that contains a Python environment to be attached to various Resources.
 A Project is set to use one image, and if there is a Dask cluster associated with that resource it’ll use the same image.

 Saturn Cloud includes pre-built images for users to get up and running quickly.
-Users can create custom images by navigating to the “Images” tab from the Saturn Cloud UI.
+Users can build custom images by navigating to the “Images” tab from the Saturn Cloud UI.

-To learn to create or use an image, visit our Setup documentation.
+To learn to build or use an image, visit our Setup documentation.

 You may need to have secret credentials in your working environment in order to access tools or data.
 The Credentials section of the Tools menu is where all this information can be safely stored.

-To learn more about creating and using your own credentials, visit our Setup documentation on the topic.
+To learn more about adding and using your own credentials, visit our Setup documentation on the topic.

 We make it easy for you to set up a persistent connection to your Github repositories, and you can find all the steps to do that on our Github repos documentation.